benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 > By the way, DRY means **D**on't **R**epeat **Y**ourself.

-**DRY** code is one of those useful code anachronisms that was probably coined by Uncle Bob or Ada Lovelace or Abraham Lincoln (it's actually attributed to Andy Hunt and Dave Thomas, if you care), which is incredibly overworked by the fancy developers you'll see waxing eloquent on [complex new frameworks](https://www.youtube.com/watch?v=G6qOvbLngVs), or talking quickly and passionately about [things that don't matter](https://youtu.be/qGdYVslWJdQ?t=906).
+**DRY** code is one of those useful code quotes that was probably coined by Uncle Bob or Ada Lovelace or Abraham Lincoln (it's actually attributed to Andy Hunt and Dave Thomas, if you care), which is incredibly overworked by the fancy developers you'll see waxing eloquent on [complex new frameworks](https://www.youtube.com/watch?v=G6qOvbLngVs), or talking quickly and passionately about [things that don't matter](https://youtu.be/qGdYVslWJdQ?t=906).

 But it's time consuming.
 If you are a precognitive savant, you can use your innate talents to divine the whole structure of what you're doing the first time.
 For the rest of us, we review our code many times as things progress, and keep refining it.